 Biosafety training provides an overview of what biosafety is, and how it applies to work with a range of biological samples and techniques, including:

-describes how these are regulated in Australia, and how we manage risks
+The training describes how these are regulated in Australia, and how we manage risks associated with research projects involving these types of samples and organisms.

 Those completing the training are also provided with details about physical containment (PC) and the conditions for working in PC laboratories, greenhouses, and animal facilities at Flinders University, which is a compulsory requirement before staff or students are permitted access to these facilities.